kissszilvi12/CustomerService/README.md

-## Overview

-This is a Customer Service application built using Spring Boot.
-It is designed to manage customer data with functionalities to create, read, update, and delete customer information.
-The application uses Oracle Database for data storage and includes basic security configurations.

 ## Prerequisites

 - Java 17 or higher
 - Maven 3.6.0 or higher
 - Docker (for running Oracle Database in a container)

 ## Setup and Installation